David Johnson Player Prop Bets for NFL Week 9 | Houston vs. Miami 11/7/2021

 Matchup vs. Miami

-- In his lone career matchup against the Dolphins, Johnson put up 80 rushing yards, 60.5 more yards than his over/under in Sunday's game.
+- Johnson's 80 rushing yards in his only career matchup against the Dolphins are 61.5 more yards than his over/under in Sunday's game.

 - Johnson did not have a touchdown run in that game against the Dolphins.